 Kirsten found Cornell on the bathroom floor with a red exercise band around his neck and blood dripping from his mouth.
 The exercise band was attached to a carabiner, a device often used by rock climbers to secure their ropes.
 This piece of equipment had been shoved into the doorframe.

 Shockingly, the exercise band was only removed after MGM medic Dawn Jones arrived at the scene at 12:56 a.m.

 While Jones attempted to resuscitate Cornell, it was too late.
-A doctor officially pronounced him dead at 1:30 a.m. on May 18, 2017.
+A doctor officially pronounced Chris Cornell dead at 1:30 a.m. on May 18, 2017.

-Arriving homicide detectives ruled out foul play.
+Looking for answers as to how Chris Cornell died, homicide detectives on the scene quickly ruled out foul play.
 On June 2, the Wayne County Medical Examiner’s report ruled Cornell’s death a suicide by hanging, and said that drugs “did not contribute to the cause of death.”

 Still, Cornell’s toxicology report showed that he had multiple drugs in his system at the time, including lorazepam (Ativan), pseudoephedrine (a decongestant), naloxone (an anti-opioid), butalbital (a sedative), and caffeine.

 And eerily enough, one of the potential side effects of Ativan is suicidal thoughts.
 The singer’s loved ones found this fact hard to ignore.